-One Year in Latin America (Part One) Posted by sasha on Feb 14, 2018 in Learning, Pronunciation, Spanish Grammar, Spanish Vocabulary, Travel
+One Year in Latin America (Part One) Posted by sasha on Feb 14, 2018 in Learning, Spanish Grammar, Spanish Vocabulary

 Hace un año, me mudé a México.
 En ese momento, no hablaba nada de español.
 Desde entonces, he viajado a cinco países de habla hispana.
 Esta es mi experiencia de un año en Latinoamérica.
 (One year ago, I moved to Mexico.
 At that time, I didn’t speak any Spanish.
 Since then, I have traveled in five Spanish-speaking countries.
 This is my experience of one year in Latin America.)